Kathy Griffin: Personal life

+In a 2006 interview, Griffin said she does not drink alcohol in spite of growing up in a family where she was surrounded by “lots” of alcoholism.
+She said, “I still think that if I would've taken a drink, I think I would have become an alcoholic very quickly.”
+By June 2020, Griffin developed an addiction to prescription drugs.

-Griffin's only sister, Joyce Patricia Griffin, died in September 2017, from an undisclosed form of cancer.
+Griffin's estranged eldest brother, Kenny, died from a drug overdose in October 2001.
+Her brother Gary died of esophageal cancer in 2014.
+Her sister, Joyce Patricia Griffin, died in September 2017 from an undisclosed form of cancer.
 Kathy had shaved her head in solidarity with her in late July.
-Her brother Gary died of esophageal cancer in 2014.
-Her estranged eldest brother, Kenny, died in October 2001 in their mother's arms.

-Her father, John Patrick Griffin, died of heart failure on February 17, 2007; he was 91 years old.
-The episode related to his death was aired on June 19, 2007.
-Her mother, Maggie Griffin, who was featured in her reality show, died on March 17, 2020.
-In a post on her social media accounts, Griffin stated, "I am gutted.
+Her father, John Patrick Griffin, died of heart failure in 2007.
+Her mother, Maggie, died on March 17, 2020.
+In a post on her social media accounts, Griffin said, "I am gutted.
 My best friend.
 I am shaking.
 I won't ever be prepared.
 I'm so grateful you guys got to be part of her life.
 You knew her.
 You loved her.
 She knew it.
 Oh, and OF COURSE she went on St. Patrick's Day."

+In 1999, Griffin nearly died during a liposuction procedure in Los Angeles.
+She has undergone multiple plastic surgeries including breast augmentation and a nose job.

 She placed 17th on Oxygen's 2007 list of "The 50 Funniest Women Alive".
 In 2009, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to her.

+Griffin is an atheist.
+Speaking to Sacramento's Outword Magazine, Griffin said: "I think I'm getting more atheist because of the way the country is getting more into bible-thumping".
+In her book Official Book Club Selection: A Memoir According to Kathy Griffin, Griffin said that while in high school, she fell away from Catholicism.
+She considered becoming a Unitarian but was not sure what that would involve.
+In 2008, Griffin became an ordained minister with the Universal Life Church to officiate at the wedding of two fans.